scritcash/scrit-whitepaper/scrit-whitepaper.md

 operation a cartel is vulnerable to members that commit treason against it.

-The lesson drawn from this has been to incentivice traitors against the cartel in order to make cartels more brittle and potentially undermine their formation.
+The lesson drawn from this has been to incentivize traitors against the cartel in order to make cartels more brittle and potentially undermine their formation.